blindworld/SIC/README.md

 A modification record will be added for each non-relative address.
 The EQU directive supports addition and subtraction.
 Each command supports * to represent the current location counter.

+This program was written for a class project, I will not be doing any future development with this project.

+(C) 2013 Geoffrey Kimble